Manuramv/CurrencyConverter/README.md

 #  Data Binding & 2 Way data Binding
 - I've followed the data binding approach to bind the views with classes and view models,so that I can perform the UI actions with less code and directly from viewmodel.We have extensively used data binding in this application wherever it's possible.
 - I also used the 2 way binding for the Edittexts and Spinners to improve app's efficiency.
+- My Activity class and Spinner Adapter looks very clean.
+- `Binding Adapters` and `Inverse Binding Adapters` used wherever it's possible, especially in setting the `double' type value to edittext.
+I'm happy that I got very good understanding about this after the completion of this project.

 # Other Important Libraries Used:
     * Retrofit - For networking calls
     * RxJava - Used to manage Asynchronous operations also to communicate between repository and view model.
+    *Glide - To Render the Image.
  # Packages in the App:
     *Adapters- Binding adapters and inverse binding adapters, Spinner Adapter.
     *Data - Retrofit API related class and repository classes under sub repositroy project.